JEFH507/website/content/services/_index.md

 The Shaggy Report - SEO | Content | Email Marketing Services
 {{< /lead >}}

-I love sharing my own journey but I will not be a business minded person if I not offer you a solution that is worth something in exanche for you not to need to do it yourself.
+Hey there!
+Amazing, you have found this probably at the footer menu, and here we thought it was well hidden.

+We (Javier & Jose) are not a marketing agency or a business consulting company.
+We are mainly in the business of transferring good and actionable information.

+If you insist on continuing reading, we offer specific Digital Marketing and Business Consulting services.

+Read more on this below, and feel free to contact us via email if you are interested in discussing how we can help your business.

-Contact me at javier(@)theshaggyreport.com for any of the following services:
+Contact me at info(@)theshaggyreport.com for any of the following services:

->[SEO](/services/seo): SEO Audits | Keyword Research | On-Page (Optimization)
+>[SEO](seo): SEO Audits | Keyword Research | On-Page (Optimization)

 *Soon to come...*